-- School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and learners. - We will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+- School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and learners.
+Further information can be found in: - Relevant policies include e.g. information security, acceptable use policies and / or online safety policy - These policies address expectations with regards to information security and access to systems e.g. password safety etc. - We will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.